dotnetian/matinwastaken.github.io/_posts/2023-8-23-compare-maui-uwp-winforms.md

 tags: [app]
 ---

+# Comparing .NET MAUI, UWP and Windows Forms

 .NET is a versatile and powerful framework for developing applications across multiple platforms, including Windows, Android, iOS, macOS and Samsung Tizen.
 However, with so many options available, it can be hard to choose the best one for your Windows desktop app.
 In this article, we will compare three of the most popular choices: .NET MAUI, UWP and Windows Forms.

+We will look at the features, benefits and drawbacks of each UI framework, as well as some examples of popular apps and companies that use them.
+We will also compare their performance in terms of startup time, memory usage and other metrics, using various tools and techniques.
+By the end of this article, you should have a better understanding of which UI framework suits your app's needs best.

 ## What is .NET MAUI?